 The rising liquid level increases head pressure from the tank liquid, increasing the centrifuge discharge line’s backpressure.

 In this case, we have a situation where the backpressure on the centrifuge varies (increasing) as the centrifuge operates.
 Varying backpressure affects the position of the oil-water interface within the centrifuge bowl.

 If this pressure exceeds the breakover threshold, the centrifuge will experience a breakover.

 If the operator reduces the mechanically applied pressure to compensate for this increasing backpressure, the centrifuge will not operate at a consistent efficiency level.
 This changing efficiency leads to bad separation results.

 Based on the above discussion, centrifuge backpressure is an essential factor that affects centrifuge performance.
 Monitoring and controlling this pressure is crucial for the reliable operation of the centrifuge.
 The following are two ways to check and control backpressure in centrifuges.

 The easiest and most efficient way to monitor backpressure is by installing a pressure gauge upstream of the valve.

-The installation of a pressure sensor on the outlet line automatically monitors the backpressure.
+Installing a pressure sensor on the outlet line automatically monitors the back pressure.
 The centrifuge controller has a preset pressure threshold.